kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/01-sending-money-basics/articles/09-can-i-send-from-someone-else-s-bank-account/content.md

+# Sending money basics
-# Can I send from someone else's bank account?
+## Can I send from someone else's bank account?
 In most cases, no — the name on the bank account you’re sending from has to match the name on your Wise account.

 But there are two exceptions: